styounessi/email-processing/README.md

 4. Insert the fully processed records into a [MongoDB](https://www.mongodb.com/docs/manual/core/databases-and-collections/) database.
 5. Remove parquet files that are older than the retention period.

-⚠️ Please note that this project is designed for fun/interest and **will not** reflect real-world implementation requirements.
+⚠️ Please note that this project is designed for fun/interest and **will not** reflect real-world implementation.
+Certain components like `triggerer`, `cli`, and `flower` have been intentionally omitted to prioritize lightweight development.
+These components are typically included in more comprehensive Airflow environments.

 ## Technologies/Services
 ### Apache Airflow ♻️